 One last thing to consider: How’s your tolerance for detail when filing your federal tax return?
 If you accept the new company’s stock in a taxable account, you’re eventually going to have to report the transaction down the road, when you sell the new company’s stock.
 Most investors do not keep good records of their cost basis, and cost basis gets complicated when stocks are involved in mergers.
 If you detest complicated income tax paperwork (or detest paying an accountant to do extra work), then seriously consider selling your takeover stock, rather than accepting shares in a new company.

-If you’re interested in watching how takeovers play out in real-time, keep an eye on U.S. Steel (X), and the proposed acquisition of Discover Financial (DFS) by Capital One (COF).
+If you’re interested in watching how recent takeovers have played out, take a look at U.S. Steel (X) and the acquisition of Discover Financial (DFS) by Capital One (COF), both of which were recently finalized.

 [author_ad]